 - It is the student's responsibility to notify the VA Certifying Official that he or she wishes to have enrollment verified for a term as soon as his or her pre-registration for said term has been completed. - It is the student's responsibility to notify the Office of the Registrar immediately when the student increases or decreases semester credit hours taken, when the student withdraws from a course, or when the student takes a leave of absence.
-It is also the student's responsibility to inform the Office of the Registrar every semester as to the number of semester credit hours for which he or she enrolls. - The student is responsible for paying the tuition fee.
+It is also the student's responsibility to inform the Office of the Registrar every semester as to the number of semester credit hours for which he or she enrolls. - The student is responsible for paying any fee that Flagler College charges which the VA does not pay directly to the college on behalf of the student.
 Students receive a monthly entitlement based on the number of credit hours they are pursuing each semester.
 This entitlement may not necessarily cover the cost of tuition and fees.
 It usually takes six to eight weeks from the time a student's papers are processed by the Office of the Registrar until a check is received. - Appropriate credit for previous education will be awarded.
 A maximum of four (4) semester hours of credit may be awarded for military service (two (2) semester hours for basic training and two (2) semester hours for first aid). - A student using VA benefits must make satisfactory academic progress.
-In general, unsatisfactory progress for veterans benefits is considered attainment of less than a 2.0 grade point average for two consecutive semesters.
+In general, unsatisfactory progress for veterans' benefits is considered attainment of less than a 2.0 grade point average for two consecutive semesters.
 A student who withdraws from college may have his/her benefits terminated as of the beginning of the semester of withdrawal.
 If a student is dismissed for academic reasons, benefits will be terminated as of the date of dismissal.
 A student who has had benefits terminated in this manner must be counseled by the Office of the Registrar before the benefits will be restored.
 A student who fails to complete all courses attempted in a semester will have his/her benefits adjusted accordingly.